microsoft/react-native-windows-samples/docs/native-modules-async.md

       };
 ```

-But wait, we only discussed the success path, what happens if `GetHttpResponse` doesn't succeed?
-We don't handle any exceptions in this example, so if an exception is thrown, how do we marshal an error back to the JS?
-That is actually take care of for you by the framework, any exception in the task will be marshalled to the JavaScript side as a javascript exception.
+But wait, we've only discussed the success path, what happens if `GetHttpResponse` doesn't succeed?
+We don't handle any exceptions in this example, so if an exception is thrown, how do we marshal an error back to JavaScript?
+That is actually taken care of for you by the framework: any exception in the task will be marshalled to the JavaScript side as a JavaScript exception.

 That's it!
 If you want to see the complete `SimpleHttpModule`, see [AsyncMethodExamples.cs](https://github.com/microsoft/react-native-windows-samples/blob/master/samples/NativeModuleSample/csharp/windows/NativeModuleSample/AsyncMethodExamples.cs).